 Last year, I had the pleasure of delivering a workshop in my hometown, at the kickboxing fitness centre I used to train at Del’s Fitness Centre.
 Helping people improve their confidence and mindset for success are two topics I am passionate about.
 I know harnessing these two areas really helps empower people to achieve whatever it is they want.

 Too many of us have bundles of competence – we know what we are doing, and we do it well – but we lack the confidence to propel us to the next level, or to show the world how brilliant we are.
-We’re then missing out on the promotions, amazing relationships (not just romantic ones FYI), life-changing opportunities, trying new things etc.
+We’re then missing out on the promotions, amazing relationships (not just romantic ones FYI), life-changing opportunities, new experiences, etc.

-Here are four key lessons to improving your confidence and mindset for success.
+Here are four key lessons to improving your confidence and mindset for success:

 When you tell yourself you’re bad at numbers, won’t be able to get that promotion, don’t have time to live a healthy lifestyle or whatever negative story is yours, well guess what?
 Your brain will back you up!
 It wants that consistency!